se-for-sci/se-for-sci.github.io/content/week10/debugging.md

 - The code can keep going for a long time with `NaN` or `inf` values

 - `SIGSEGV`: segmentation violation (see “man 7 signal”)
-  - invalid memory reference!e.g. trying to access an array element outside the dimensions of an array
+  - invalid memory reference! e.g. trying to access an array element outside the dimensions of an array

 Example: